jonahgluck/CS506-Final-Project/README.md

 ***Visualizations & insights:***

-- TODO: Include plots & describe relationships + how they might relate to the classifications
+- TODO: Include plots & describe relationships + how they might relate to the classifications To better understand our dataset, we plan to include a series of visualizations, such as scatter plots, heatmaps, and bar charts.
+These plots will help uncover relationships between features and identify patterns indicative of different classifications (benign, outlier, malicious).
+Insights from these visualizations will guide our feature engineering process, as well as help us pinpoint key attributes that may signal malicious behavior.

 ***First attempt at modeling data:***

-- TODO: Talk about what deep learning methods were used
+- TODO: Talk about what deep learning methods were used Our initial modeling approach utilized a deep learning neural network with four layers (128, 64, 32 neurons) and ReLU activation functions between layers.
+We used a Cross-Entropy loss function optimized with Adam (learning rate: 0.001) and trained over 100 epochs.
+This model setup provided a baseline to evaluate the dataset's suitability for deep learning.

 ***Preliminary results:***

 - TODO: Talk about accuracy of model etc
+Our first model achieved a test accuracy of 75.85%, with class-specific AUC scores of 0.91 for benign, 0.82 for outlier, and 0.91 for malicious classes.
+The confusion matrix indicated areas where the model struggled, particularly in distinguishing between outliers and malicious events.
+These preliminary results provide a foundation for further improvements, including feature engineering and hyperparameter tuning.

 ***Next steps:***